We Planned Surgery And Built A Hospital Instead

 TLDR

-We sunset 2 legacy platforms, migrated over 350k+ active members (representing over 1M active family pass holders), 14M rows of data, zero shared infrastructure, and different payment systems.
+2 completely different companies, were combined into 1.
+We sunset 2 legacy platforms, migrated over 350k+ active members (representing over 1M active family pass holders), migrating 20M+ rows of data, 0 shared infrastructure, different payment systems, and needing to be able to serve ~2M+ requests daily.
 We built the replacement from scratch.
-Five months.
-Four engineers.
+5 months.
+4 engineers.

-I’ve built and been a part of systems with a significant large volume of users, revenue, and financial transactions.
-I’ve launched new products, co-founded and seen my own through an exit and I tried to retire.
-I've sunset legacy systems, helped run massive data warehouse transitions, worked on a product with over 30+ microservices, and helped scale engineering teams to 70+.
+I've built and been a part of systems with a significant volume of users, revenue, and financial transactions.
+I've launched new products, co-founded and seen my own through an exit, and I tried to retire.
+I've sunset legacy systems, helped run massive data warehouse transitions, worked on a product with over 30 microservices, and helped scale engineering teams to 70+.

 The Clock Was Already Running

 I came onboard sometime in August 2025.
-The business identified the ideal launch of the new, combined business around January 2026, maybe early February.
+Earlier in the year, the business had identified the ideal launch of the new, combined business to be sometime around January 2026, maybe early February 2026.
 Five to six months to combine two companies with completely different products, and services.

 DIFFERENT, EVERYTHING!